emrebstc/An-edge-based-real-time-Face-Detection-and-Semantic-Segmentation-System-on-Tinker-Board-S/README.md

 Optimized performance for 32-bit embedded hardware and implemented real-time monitoring and key-triggered segmentation saving.

-It works with between min 8 fps and max 10.65 FPS.
+It works with between min 8 and max 10.65 FPS.
 (USB 2.0 Ports support maximum of 10.65 fps)

 Hardware Specifications of ASUS Tinker Board S
 ----------------------------------------------